J-Hope's net worth: Is he the richest BTS member?

 What is the net worth of BTS’ J-Hope?

-According to a report in South China Morning Post, J-Hope’s net worth falls between USD 24-26 million as of 2021.
+According to a report in South China Morning Post, J-Hope’s net worth falls between USD 24-26 million (INR 196-213 crore approx.) as of 2021.
 This figure also makes him the richest BTS member!
 His net worth has surely exploded in recent years as he focuses on his solo ventures after BTS’ official hiatus.

 Whether it’s his singles like Chicken Noodle Soup feat Becky G, On the Street with J. Cole, his first solo mixtape Hope World or his 2022 album Jack in the Box, J-Hope has made impressive progress with each project.
 He has also helped pen several of BTS’ hit songs, including Boy Meets Evil, Just Dance, Ddaeng and more.